-I thought that RCU read-side processing was supposed to be fast!!!
-The functions shown in Figure D.21 have so much junk in them that they just have to be slow!!!
-What gives here? \Box
+I thought that RCU read-side processing was supposed to be fast!
+The functions shown in Figure D.21 have so much junk in them that they just have to be slow!
+What gives here?

-Appearances The can be deceiving. preempt_disable(), preempt_enable(), local_bh_disable(), and local_bh_enable() each do a single non-atomic manipulation of lo-Even that assumes CONFIG_PREEMPT, cal data. otherwise. the preempt_disable() and preempt_enable() functions emit no code, not even compiler directives.
+Appearances can be deceiving.
+The preempt preempt_enable(), local_bh disable(), disable(), and local_bh_enable() each do a single non-atomic manipulation of local data.
+Even that assumes CONFIG_PREEMPT, otherwise, the preempt_disable() and preempt_enable() functions emit no code, not even compiler directives.
 The acquire() and release() functions emit no code (not even compiler directives), but are instead used by the sparse semantic-parsing bug-finding program.
 Finally, rcu_read_acquire() and rcu_read_release() emit no code (not even compiler directives) unless the "lockdep" lock-order debugging facility is enabled, in which case they can indeed be somewhat expensive.